 The technical standards listed below are minimal technical requirements for admission to, promotion within, and graduation from this entry-level professional program.
 The requirements are grouped into emotional, cognitive, social, communication, physical and health/safety requirements.

 Occupational therapists work with people to improve their ability to function in a variety of environmental contexts.
 Occupational therapy education requires not only the acquisition of academic knowledge but also technical skills, professional attitudes and professional behaviors.
 Before program completion, graduates must acquire a broad base of knowledge and skills required to be safe and competent clinicians.
 In order to accomplish this goal, students must demonstrate key functions in a relatively independent manner.
 In addition, in order to participate fully in the program students are required to travel to settings in the community that may have unpredictable environments.
-Students with sensory and/or motor limitations may be unable to perform as an occupational therapy student.
+Students who do not meet the essential qualifications as defined below with or without reasonable accommodation may be unable to participate as an occupational therapy student.

 The student must have sufficient emotional stability to perform under stress produced by both academic study and the necessity of performing occupational therapy in simulated and real client/patient situations while being observed by faculty, peers, fieldwork educators, and others.
-Students need to have the endurance to adapt to a physically and emotionally demanding program.
-Students must tolerate moderate personal stress levels to achieve success while adhering to the professional standards and requirements of the program.
+Students must be able to adapt to a physically and emotionally demanding program.
+Students must exhibit appropriate responses to moderate personal stress levels to achieve success while adhering to the professional standards and requirements of the program.